 Based on the highly successful program run by the Center for Business & Innovation in Thurston County, this 35-hour intensive is designed to provide small business owners with additional skills in financial mastery, operational efficiencies and marketing.
 Instructors guide owners through a proven curriculum that will help them improve profitability, control costs and grow their business with confidence.

 Thrive! is designed to take second-stage companies to the next level.
 At this stage of growth, businesses often experience internal and external roadblocks to that keep them from growing larger or more profitable, such as those related to human resources, operations, finances, marketing, competition or new markets.
 Companies that are accepted into the Thrive! program work with a team of national experts to explore the most pressing issues, using data, best practices and research tools that are usually only made available to the largest corporations.
 This actionable information helps CEOs make informed decisions about their businesses, allowing them to overcome roadblocks that historically, lead to 15 to 30% growth in revenue.
 To help businesses, the Department of Commerce pays a large portion of the cost of the Thrive! program.

-A month-long series of events, webinars, competitions, panels, showcases and learning opportunities geared to entrepreneurs or future entrepreneurs who want to start their own businesses.
+Held every November, Global Entrepreneurship Month is a series of events, webinars, competitions, panels, showcases and learning opportunities geared to entrepreneurs or future entrepreneurs who are interested in starting their own businesses.

 The annual Northwest Economic Development Course is the premier event offering intensive training in the basic concepts, methods, and strategies of local economic development.
-2016 marks the 26th year of this course that has graduated over 2000 practitioners throughout the country.
+2023 marks the 33rd year of this course that has graduated over 2,000 practitioners throughout the country.
 A diverse and experienced faculty provides an excellent blend of theory and practice.
 Course content is oriented toward practical application.
 Practitioners new to the field as well as those with experience seeking new ideas and tools are encouraged to attend.
-Program details and registration will be available on this site in early 2017.